robtandy/randomdict/README.md

 1. `random.sample(the_dict, 1)` or `random.choice(list(the_dict))` both of these are O(n)
 2.  `the_dict.pop()` This is O(1) but returns an arbitrary, rather than strictly random item.
 The order of items returned depends on the underlying implentation of the dictionary.

+If you need random key access and cannot afford the time penalty of the above methods, then `randomdict` is probably what you are looking for.

 #### Installation
 `randomdict` works and is tested on python2.6+, python3.1+